What Are the Height and Weight Requirements for Car Seats in Montana?

-- Children 2-4 years old who have exceeded the rear-facing seat limits can transition to forward-facing seats.
+Children 2-4 years old who have exceeded the rear-facing seat limits can transition to forward-facing seats.

-- The Montana Highway Traffic Safety Division recommends children 5-8 years should ride on booster seats.
+The Montana Highway Traffic Safety Division recommends children 5-8 years should ride on booster seats.

-- The law allows children over 6 years old who weigh 60 pounds or more to wear adult seatbelts.
+The law allows children over 6 years old who weigh 60 pounds or more to wear adult seatbelts.

-- Children should sit in the back seat until they are 13 years of age.
+Children should sit in the back seat until they are 13 years of age.

-Rear-facing Car Seat Laws in Montana
+What Are the Rear Facing Car Seat Laws in Montana?

 The two types of rear-facing seats that are mainly used are infant-only and convertible seats.
 Infant-only is perfect for newborns, whereas convertible seats allow you to keep your baby rear-facing for a longer period (up to age 4) since they can support up to 40 pounds.
 The seat usually comes equipped with a harness.
 This helps to keep your baby in position during a car crash to protect the delicate body parts (neck, head, and spine).
 Always secure your baby in the back seat together with the seat’s harness according to the manufacturer’s instructions.

-Forward Facing Car Seat Laws in Montana
+What are the Forward Facing Car Seat Laws in Montana?

 A child should remain forward-facing until he or she has exceeded the age, weight, and height limits set by the manufacturer.
 With some seats accommodating kids of up to 65 pounds, children can safely remain forward-facing until age 7.
 Using a 5-point harness with a tether is the best way to fasten your child in the seat.
 The harness straps should be snug above the child’s collarbone.
 Also, if a child’s ears are at the same level as the top of the seat or when the shoulders are higher than the topmost slot, then this means the child is big enough to transition to the next seat.